 School Holidays in France

-The school year in France stretches from “La Rentrée” (coming back to school) to “Les Grandes Vacances” (Summer recess).
+The school year in France stretches from “La Rentrée” (back to school – read more!) to “Les Grandes Vacances” (Summer recess).

 School holidays (les vacances) play an essential part in the tourism industry in France.

 There are three school zones in France.
-They are not contiguous to facilitate access to sports resorts and tourist sites.
+They are not contiguous in facilitating access to sports resorts and tourist sites.

-Therefore, the winter and spring holidays don’t take place simultaneously, whether a school is based in Paris, Strasbourg or Toulouse.
-Thus relieving the pressure on skiing and Mediterranean resorts.
+Therefore, whether a school is based in Paris, Strasbourg or Toulouse, the winter and spring holidays don’t coincide.

 The zones gather regional education authorities known as “académies” in French.